 In December, FISH provides food and gifts to hundreds of people in need during the holiday season.
-This last December, because of Covid, we gave out gift cards.
-In years past more than 1,200 people benefited.
+This last December we resumed giving out food and gift cards in person.
+We aided 247 families.
 This is a great opportunity for community contributions and volunteer work.

 FISH manages and operates the Bargain Loft – a thrift store providing affordable shopping to the community.
 Net store proceeds are used to support FISH assistance programs.
 By mid-Novermber, the Bargain Loft is transformed into a Holiday Shop with festive decor and unique gifts.

 Financial Literacy Training

 Everyone we assist is encouraged to get Financial Literacy Training on basic budgeting and money management.
 We no longer offer in-person classes, but we encourage those we assist to take advantage of on-line classes that we have identified.

-We are supported by grants from various business and organizations and from individual and corporate donations.
+We are supported by grants from Fairfax County, various business and organizations, and from individual and corporate donations.
 For a detailed picture of how FISH is financed and the purposes to which we put those funds, click HERE.

 Mary Saunders, Executive Director